DanielAquino2003/DanielAquino2003/README.md

-# Hey there! 👋 I'm Daniel Aquino, a passionate software engineer studying at UAM (Autonomous University of Madrid) and 42 Madrid.
+# Daniel Aquino

 ## About me
+Hi there!
+I'm Daniel Aquino, a computer engineering student at UAM and an active participant in projects at school 42.
+Passionate about coding and problem-solving, I love turning theoretical knowledge into practical solutions.
+Let's connect and explore the world of technology together! 💻✨

 ## 👨🏻‍💻Proyectos Destacados